AbhiJeet70/Airport_Data_Analysis/README.md

    - KMeans clustering is applied to cluster airports based on their node features.

 4. **Identifying Important Nodes:**
-   - The most important airports within each cluster are identified using betweenness centrality, which measures the influence of airports in the network.
+   - The most important nodes or airports within each cluster are identified using betweenness centrality, which measures the influence of airports in the network.

 5. **Visualization:**
    - The airports and their connections are visualized using NetworkX, where each cluster is represented by a different color, and important airports are highlighted.